-Here we put all the theory to work and present a simple power amplifier module that can be easily built with readily available components.
+Here we put all the theory to work and present a simple 1.5W power amplifier module that can be easily built with readily available components.
 The block diagram of the amplifier is shown in Fig. 1.
 It is typical of most audio amplifiers, although the circuit is somewhat different.

 The output stage usually has to drive a low-impedance load such as a loudspeaker.
 The power comes from the power supply, and the output signal appearing across the load should ideally be a replica of the input signal.
 In other words, the output stage takes power from a DC supply to boost the signal so it can drive a load.

 The circuit shown in Fig. 2 shows the amplifier, driver and output sections.
-The amplifier section is built around JFET VHF/UHF amplifier 2N5484 (T1) and npn transistor BC548 (T2).
+The amplifier section is built around JFET VHF/UHF amplifier 2N5484 (T1) and NPN transistor BC548 (T2).
 The driver section is built around transistor BC639 (T3) while the output section is built around transistors BD139 and BD140 (T4 and T5).

 Like all audio volume controls, VR1 needs to have a logarithmic taper (usually denoted as ‘type C’) to give an apparent linear relationship between rotation of the control and the volume level.
 This is necessary because human hearing follows a logarithmic response, in which a change in the output power by a factor of 10 is heard as a change by a factor of two.

-The FET stage in amplifier section is used to give a high input impedance.
+The FET stage in the amplifier section is used to give a high input impedance.
 The next stage is common-emitter amplifier comprising transistor T2.
 Preset VR2 is used to adjust amplification and avoid direct coupling between transistor stages T2 through T5.
 This means that DC voltages for T3, T4 and T5 are all determined by the collector voltage at T2.

 When voltage at the emitters of transistors T4 and T5 rises, say, due to a temperature change, the voltage at the emitter of transistor T2 will also increase by way of R13.
 This will cause T2 to conduct less current, making the DC voltage at its collector increase.
 As a result, transistor T3 will conduct more current and its collector voltage will drop.
 This then reduces the voltages at the bases of T4 and T5 and hence their emitter voltages.

 Driver transistor T3 and its collector load is the base circuitry associated with T4 and T5.
 In effect, T3 is connected as a common-emitter amplifier.
 The output signal developed across T3 is applied to the base of T4 via diode D1 and the parallel combination of resistor R9 and preset VR3.
-The base of pnp transistor T5 connects directly to collector of T3.
+The base of PNP transistor T5 connects directly to collector of T3.

-The output transistors are npn transistor T4 and pnp transistor T5, connected as a complementary symmetry class-AB output stage.
-In this configuration, an npn transistor and a pnp transistor (complementary) with equal current gains (symmetrical) are required.
+The output transistors are NPN transistor T4 and PNP transistor T5, connected as a complementary symmetry class-AB output stage.
+In this configuration, an NPN transistor and a PNP transistor (complementary) with equal current gains (symmetrical) are required.
 Thus, ideally, the DC current gains of T4 and T5 should be matched by measurement.

 The output stage also involves capacitor C4, which is known as a bootstrapping capacitor.
 Bootstrapping is included to allow a higher output voltage swing.
 If capacitor C4 is not included, biasing resistors R7 and R8 are combined into a single resistor.